customink/tmp_active_shipping/README.md

+# Disclaimer
+This fork serves as a temporary solution to facilitate the deprecation of Active Shipping from the Shipping Service.
+Currently, we are facing a dependency deadlock.
+We aim to replace Active Shipping with the EasyPost gem, but this requires an upgrade to a higher version of EasyPost (version 6, as we are currently on version 3), which in turn necessitates newer versions of Rails and Ruby.
+However, this upgrade is blocked by Active Shipping, which is limited to ActiveSupport version 5.1 or lower.
+We are using this fork as an interim solution to enable the necessary upgrades to Rails and Ruby, allowing us to eventually update and transition from Active Shipping to EasyPost.

 # ActiveShipping [![Build status](https://travis-ci.org/Shopify/active_shipping.svg?branch=master)](https://travis-ci.org/Shopify/active_shipping)

 This library interfaces with the web services of various shipping carriers.
 The goal is to abstract the features that are most frequently used into a pleasant and consistent Ruby API: